cchens/Itty-Bitty/README.md

 ### Development

 *Note*: These instructions were written with a Linux system in mind.
 It should also work on OS X, but has not been tested on Windows.
+Windows users can ignore all the `sudo` keywords.

 #### Prerequisites
 - [Node.js](http://nodejs.org/)